 Takeaway: Outerknown is your go-to for sustainably made casual wear from jeans and chinos to flannels, dresses, sweaters, and swimwear.

-Shoes are an important part of any wardrobe and Adelante Shoe Company has a great selection of shoes that are both fashionable and ethical.
+Shoes are an important part of any wardrobe and Adelante Made-to-Order has a great selection of shoes that are both fashionable and ethical.
 Not only that, but they have shoes for both men and women.